 Is there a more frustrating feeling than trudging all the way to shops and realising that, yet again, you forgot to bring your Bag For Life?
 It’s in the name!
 Arggghhhhhh!

 Keep it easy by turning bags into folded triangles – drop them into your bag pocket, ready to use if need be.
-A great, quick & easy habit to get used to, especially as prices of bags are continuing to rise.
+A great, quick & easy habit to get used to, especially as the prices of bags continue to rise.

 No more makeup wipes

 We were shocked – simply shocked – when we recently found out that most makeup wipes aren’t recyclable – they contain plastic and alcohol ingredients.

 Some brands are now starting to bring out biodegradable face wipes, but luckily we know an even cheaper, kinder way.

 100% pure cotton pads (available anywhere) are fully recyclable.
 A couple of these with some form of micellar water/makeup cleansing oil will take your makeup off nicely, and this method lasts a lot longer than a pack of 25 wipes does.

 Price: Cotton pads, 75p-£2 for various amounts at Boots / Facial makeup remover liquid, from £1.50 at Boots